 On May 9, 2019, the Company amended and restated its existing 2017 Senior Secured Credit Facility with a new credit agreement (the "Senior Secured Credit Facility") by and among i3 Verticals, LLC, as the borrower, the Company and certain subsidiaries of the Company, as guarantors, the lenders party thereto, and Bank of America, N.A., as administrative agent for the lenders, as theretofore amended.
 The Company concluded that the replacement of the 2017 Senior Secured Credit Facility should be accounted for as a debt modification based on the guidance in ASC 470-50.
 In connection with the replacement of the 2017 Senior Secured Credit Facility, the Company recorded a debt extinguishment charge of \$152 for the write-off of deferred financing costs, which was recorded in interest expense in the condensed consolidated statements of operations.
 On February 18, 2020, the Company entered into the second amendment to the Senior Secured Credit Facility in connection with the offering of the Company's Exchangeable Notes.
 The second amendment reduced the Company's borrowing capacity under the Senior Secured Credit Facility.
-During the three and six months ended March 31, 2020, the Company wrote off \$141 of unamortized debt issuance costs, which was recorded in interest expense in the condensed consolidated statements of operations, due to the decrease in borrowing capacity.
+During the nine months ended June 30, 2020, the Company wrote off \$141 of unamortized debt issuance costs, which was recorded in interest expense in the condensed debt to be the decrease in borrowing capacity.
 The Senior Secured Credit Facility consists of a \$275,000 revolving credit facility, together with an option to increase the revolving credit facility and/or obtain incremental term loans in an additional principal amount of up to \$50,000 in the aggregate.

-The Senior Secured Credit Facility accrues interest at LIBOR (based upon an interest period of one, two, three or six months or, under some circumstances, up to twelve months) plus an applicable margin of 2.25% to 3.25% (2.75% as of March 31, 2020), or the base rate (defined as the highest of (x) the Bank of America prime rate, (y) the federal funds rate plus 0.50% and (z) LIBOR plus 1.00%), plus an applicable margin of 0.25% to 1.25% (0.75% as of March 31, 2020), in each case depending upon the consolidated total leverage ratio, as defined in the agreement.
+The Senior Secured Credit Facility accrues interest at LIBOR (based upon an interest period of one, two, three or six months or, under some circumstances, up to twelve months) plus an applicable margin of 2.25% to 3.25% (3.25% as of June 30, 2020), or the base rate (defined as the highest of (x) the Bank of America prime rate, (y) the federal funds rate plus 0.50% and (z) LIBOR plus 1.00%), plus an applicable margin of 0.25% to 1.25% (1.25% as of June 30, 2020), in each case depending upon the consolidated total leverage ratio, as defined in the agreement.
 Interest is payable at the end of the selected interest period, but no less frequently than quarterly.
-Additionally, the Senior Secured Credit Facility requires the Company to pay unused commitment fees of 0.15% to 0.30% (0.25% as of March 31, 2020) on any undrawn amounts under the revolving credit facility and letter of credit fees of up to 3.25% on the maximum amount available to be drawn under each letter of credit issued under the agreement.
+Additionally, the Senior Secured Credit Facility requires the Company to pay unused commitment fees of 0.15% to 0.30% (0.30% as of June 30, 2020) on any undrawn amounts under the revolving credit facility and letter of credit fees of up to 3.25% on the maximum amount available to be drawn under each letter of credit issued under the agreement.
 The maturity date of the Senior Secured Credit Facility is May 9, 2024.
-The Senior Secured Credit Facility requires maintenance of certain financial ratios on a quarterly basis as follows: (i) a minimum consolidated interest coverage ratio of 3.00 to 1.00, (ii) a maximum total leverage ratio of 5.00 to 1.00, provided, that for each of the four fiscal quarters immediately following a qualified acquisition (each a "Leverage Increase Period"), the required ratio set forth above may be increased by up to 0.25, subject to certain limitations and (iii) a maximum consolidated senior secured leverage ratio of 3.25 to 1.00, provided, that for each Leverage Increase Period, the consolidated senior leverage ratio may be increased by up to 0.25, subject to certain limitations.
-As of March 31, 2020, the Company was in compliance with these covenants, and there was \$256,000 available for borrowing under the revolving credit facility, subject to the financial covenants.
+The Senior